 Amendment of Education Records

-If a student believes that any of the education records relating to her or him contain information that is inaccurate, misleading, or in violation of her or his rights of privacy, she or he may ask the University to correct or delete such information.
+If a student believes that any of the education records relating to them contain information that is inaccurate, misleading, or in violation of their rights of privacy, they may ask the University to correct or delete such information.
 The student may also ask that additional explanatory material be inserted in the record.
 A student may obtain copies of records at the students’ expense.
 A charge of ten cents per page will be made for copies of miscellaneous educational records.
 An official copy of the student’s academic record will be prepared at the cost of the transcript fee for that academic year.

 If a request to amend education records is refused, the student shall be so informed and shall be advised of the right to a hearing and the procedure to follow to obtain said hearing.
 A Student Records Hearing Panel composed of two (2) students, two (2) faculty members, and two (2) administrators has been established for this purpose.
 If, as a result of a hearing, the Student Records Hearing Panel decides that the information challenged is inaccurate, misleading, or otherwise in violation of the privacy or other rights of the student, the Registrar shall amend the education records of the student and so inform the student.
 If the Student Records Hearing Panel decides the information is not inaccurate, misleading, or otherwise in violation of the privacy or other rights of the student, the Registrar shall inform the student of the right to place in the education records a statement commenting upon the information in the records and/or setting forth any reasons for disagreeing with the decision of the University.
 Such comment or explanation by the student shall be maintained, and, if the education records or the contested portion thereof is disclosed by the University to anyone, the explanation also shall be disclosed.
 Students requesting a hearing should address the request to:

 115 Gilchrist Hall